Proper and effective HazMat training is essential for any first response team, but achieving it can sometimes be

-Chemical spills and accidents can happen, on a small or large scale, anywhere that hazardous materials are found - from industrial sites and complexes to military bases, oil rigs, tanker trucks, shipping vessels, air transport hubs, trailway transport and medical treatment facilities.
+Chemical spills and accidents can happen, on a small or large scale, anywhere that hazardous materials may exist - from industrial sites and complexes to military bases, oil rigs, tanker trucks, shipping vessels, air transport hubs, trailway transport and medical treatment facilities.

 Incidents can also occur in a domestic environment (as the result of a carbon monoxide leak or chemical suicide) or in a public environment, such as in the case of an acid attack.

 Clandestine laboratories that manufacture drugs, explosives or toxic substances are another potential threat.
 As are environments where the oxygen level is dangerously low (such as within a confined space which can be hazardous for those without breathing apparatus) or where it is elevated and can lead to reduced ignition points.

 The ability to respond effectively to the accidental or deliberate release of any hazardous substance relies on the knowledge and expertise of highly trained HazMat teams.
-This responsibility can fall to first responders (such as fire fighters, paramedics), law enforcement agencies or military personnel.
+This responsibility can fall to first responders (such as firefighters and paramedics), law enforcement agencies, or military personnel.

-An ongoing challenge for anyone charged with HazMat instruction is to provide realistic, engaging and safe training scenarios that accurately reflect the nature of modern-day HazMat threats.
+An ongoing challenge for anyone charged with instruction is to provide realistic, engaging and safe HazMat training scenarios and experiences that accurately reflect the nature of modern-day threats.

 Argon Electronics' range of CBRN response training simulators has received high praise from the Police National CBRN Centre following a recent chemical weapon threat HazMat safety training...Read more.

 A HazMat substance is defined as any solid, powder, liquid or gas that (either on its own or through its interaction with other factors) poses a risk to people, organisms, the environment or physical property.

-A HazMat incident may occur as a result of leaking, spillage, leaching, dumping or incorrect disposal, and may be accidental or deliberate in nature.
+A HazMat incident may occur as a result of leaking, spillage, leaching, dumping or incorrect disposal, and may be accidental, as a consequence of a natural disaster or deliberate in nature.

 The Globally Harmonized System of Classification and Labelling of Chemicals (GHS) is an internationally agreed system that aims to unify the various HazMat classification and labelling methods used worldwide.